AKotov-dev/drakclock-patch/README.md

 cd /usr/libexec; patch -Ni drakclock.patch
 ```

-...and appropriate changes are made to the files: `/etc/chrony.conf` and `/etc/ntp.conf` if available.
+...and appropriate changes are made to the files: `/etc/chrony.conf` and `/etc/ntp.conf` if available + applies the `drakclock.patch`.

 Similarly, instead of installing this patch package, you can make changes manually:
 ```